curl/everything-curl/http-post.md

 Many receivers of POST data don't care about or check the Content-Type header.

-If that header is not good enough for you, you should of course replace that and instead provide the correct one.
-Like if you POST JSON to a server and want to more accurate tell the server about what the content is:
+If that header is not good enough for you, you should, of course, replace that and instead provide the correct one.
+Such as if you POST JSON to a server and want to more accurately tell the server about what the content is:

     $ curl -d '{json}' -H 'Content-Type: application/json' https://example.com